The Install Tool¶

 The Core update can update the TYPO3 Core to the newest minor version.

 Apart from these functions, this section also contains options to change the install tool password, to change the site name, to change the encryption key and to create a Backend administrator user.
 Usually you do not need these functions.

 This section provides default settings for different setups.

 The section “Character set conversion settings” allows you to select the program which should be used for character set conversions.

-The section "Debug settings" allows you to activate debugging.
-E.g. if set to "Debug", all kinds of error reporting, debugging and deprecation logging will be activated.
-If set to "Live", all these settings will be deactivated.
+The section “Development / Production settings” allows you to set an application context, in which TYPO3 should be running.
+E.g. if set to “Development”, all kinds of error reporting, debugging and deprecation logging will be activated.
+If set to “Production”, all these settings will be deactivated.

 The “Image handling settings” contain presets for different image processing programs (namely ImageMagick and GraphicsMagick).
 Select the one you have available.

 Finally the preset “Extbase object cache” allows you to choose the kind of caching system for Extbase to use.